ASE A8 Engine Performance Practice Test

 - D. Neither A or B

 Answer A is correct.
-A four-wire oxygen sensor contains a heater circuit to bring it to operating temperature so the fuel delivery system can enter closed-loop mode.
+A four-wire oxygen sensor contains a heater circuit to quickly bring it to operating temperature so the fuel delivery system can enter closed-loop mode.

 Answer B is wrong.
 Oxygen passing through the element affects the voltage signal to the ECM.
 The signal cycles and fluctuates between rich and lean.

 Answer D is wrong.
-While the engine is cold, at wide-open throttle, and under high load conditions, the ECM is in the open-loop mode of operation.
+While the engine is cold, at wide-open throttle, or under high load conditions, the ECM is in the open-loop mode of operation.
 The system enters a closed loop when the oxygen sensors reach 600° F.